Views of Trump’s trade adviser carry the day at White House

 Navarro, a 68-year-old former economics professor whose ideas were once considered well outside the mainstream, joined the Trump campaign in 2016 after one of his books on China happened to catch the eye of Trump son-in-law Jared Kushner during an internet search.

 From the presidential campaign, Navarro made the leap to the new administration to head a new White House National Trade Council.
 But he was quickly sidelined by chief of staff John Kelly and closely managed by former staff secretary Rob Porter.

 As alliances shifted and staffers departed, though, Navarro made his move, encouraging Trump to embrace a plan that many economists, lawmakers and White House aides warn could lead to a trade war and imperil U.S. economic gains.
-Trump signed a pair of proclamations Thursday imposing tariffs on imports of steel and aluminum.

 The president and the combative Navarro share the same hard-line views on trade that were a centerpiece of Trump’s campaign.
 For decades, both men have accused China of unfair trade practices that have displaced American workers and hobbled the U.S. manufacturing base.

 “Peter speaks the same language as Trump does on these issues,” said Stephen Moore, a former Trump campaign adviser who is now a visiting fellow at The Heritage Foundation.
 “He and Trump agree on an America First policy when it comes to trade and other issues, so he has emerged as a policy force in this administration.”